 Ever since New Jersey Governor Phil Murphy signed a bill to amend the state’s leave entitlements, Lisa Salcido SPHR, SHRM-SCP, Director of Balance Point’s human resources consulting service (BPHR), has been fielding questions about it.

 The bill, which passed early this year, provides longer leave and greater benefits for New Jersey workers.
 Here, Lisa breaks down how multiple existing programs are affected.

 FLA provides unpaid, job-protected leave to bond with a newborn or adopted child, or to care for a sick family member.
 FLA does not include leave for the employee’s own medical condition.

 “Job-protected leave” requires the employer to reinstate the employee to the same position or to a position equivalent in status, pay and benefits, with few exceptions.
 Also, group health insurance benefits must be maintained during leave.

-Currently, FLA only applies to employers with 50 or more employees.
-Beginning June 30, 2019, all New Jersey employers with 30 or more employees (nationwide), will be required to provide workers with 12 weeks of job-protected leave.
+Currently, all New Jersey employers with 30 or more employees (nationwide), will be required to provide workers with 12 weeks of job-protected leave.
 The leave can be 12 consecutive weeks, or intermittent during a 24-month period.